jaimeiniesta/metainspector/README.md

 Then you can see the scraped data like this:

     page.url                 # URL of the page
     page.scheme              # Scheme of the page (http, https) page.host                # Hostname of the page (like, sitevalidator.com, without the scheme) page.root_url            # Root url (scheme + host, like http://sitevalidator.com/)
-    page.title              # title of the page, as string page.links              # array of strings, with every link found on the page as an absolute URL page.internal_links     # array of strings, with every internal link found on the page as an absolute URL page.external_links     # array of strings, with every external link found on the page as an absolute URL page.meta_description   # meta description, as string
+    page.title               # title of the page, as string page.links               # array of strings, with every link found on the page as an absolute URL page.internal_links      # array of strings, with every internal link found on the page as an absolute URL page.external_links      # array of strings, with every external link found on the page as an absolute URL page.meta['keywords']    # meta keywords, as string
-    page.description        # returns the meta description, or the first long paragraph if no meta description is found page.meta_keywords      # meta keywords, as string
+    page.meta['description'] # meta description, as string
-    page.image              # Most relevant image, if defined with og:image
-    page.images             # array of strings, with every img found on the page as an absolute URL page.feed               # Get rss or atom links in meta data fields as array page.charset            # UTF-8
+    page.description         # returns the meta description, or the first long paragraph if no meta description is found page.image               # Most relevant image, if defined with the og:image meta tag page.images              # array of strings, with every img found on the page as an absolute URL page.feed                # Get rss or atom links in meta data fields as array page.charset             # UTF-8
     page.content_type        # content-type returned by the server when the url was requested

 ## Meta tags